 Private sales and auctions are subject to the freedom of contract so that they are regulated by the agreement of the parties.
 If there is no specific written or oral agreement, the rules of the SCO apply.
-In certain cases model contracts have been proposed.23
+In certain cases, model contracts have been proposed.24

-The entering into force of the Swiss federal act on the International Transfer of Cultural Goods (ITCG) in 2005 led to some changes in the rules relating to sales contracts on cultural objects.
-In particular, the limitation periods for claims relating to third-party rights or to the warranties of the seller are extended to one year after the buyer has discovered the cause of his or her claim, and in any case to 30 years.24
+The entering into force of the ITCG in 2005 led to some changes in the rules relating to sales contracts on cultural objects.
+In particular, the limitation periods for claims relating to third-party rights or to the warranties of the seller are extended to one year after the buyer has discovered the cause of his or her claim, and in any case to 30 years.25

 ii Art loans

-Art loans between international museums have increased significantly in recent years.25 According to the Swiss Federal Supreme Court, such loans are part of the 'standard operations of museums'.26 A distinction must be made between the usual national or international loan transactions between museums or between private individuals and museums, on the one hand, and the permanent loan of artworks, on the other.
+Art loans between international museums have increased significantly in recent years.26 According to the Swiss Federal Supreme Court, such loans are part of the 'standard operations of museums'.27 A distinction must be made between the usual national or international loan transactions between museums or between private individuals and museums, on the one hand, and the permanent loan of artworks, on the other.

 Museum loans for the purpose of an ephemeral special exhibition are characterised as loans pursuant to Article 305 et seq. of the SCO and hence as gratuitous contracts.
-Loans against payment are rare in public museums and could be characterised as rental agreements.27 In the case of loans to private museums, contracts containing some form of remuneration are more often entered into.28
+Loans against payment are rare in public museums and could be characterised as rental agreements.28 In the case of loans to private museums, contracts containing some form of remuneration are more often entered into.29

 - exhibit, to increase the publicity and the public awareness of the loaned work;